tatonetti-lab/nsides/README.md

 # nsides
-Exploring drug-drug interactions on a massive scale.
+Exploring drug interactions on a massive scale.